codezero-be/mapify/README.md

 <div class="map" data-clusters="false"></div>
 ```

+By default, when marker clustering doesn't apply (beyond the maximum zoom level or when disabled), overlapping markers will be [spiderfied](#marker-spiderfier) instead.

 ## Cluster Options

 You can set a number of cluster options **on the map**, with javascript or HTML data attributes.